 Maximino turned in his seat, and getting up on his knees, looked over the collapsed convertible top.
 “They’re gone, Mr. Jav.
 Must have come untied on that rough stretch.”

 “Jesus H. Christ!”
-He attempted an abrupt U-turn in the roadway, startling his three passengers, and then himself, when instead, he lost control of the fishtailing car, and slid out into the rough desert gravel, coming to rest at the base of a gradual incline.
+He attempted an abrupt U-turn in the roadway, startling his three passengers, and then himself, when instead, he lost control of the fishtailing car, and slid out into the rough desert dust, coming to rest at the base of a gradual incline.
 The big V-16 engine had plenty of power, enough to return the hulking automobile to the roadway, and Javernick managed to run over a few creosote bushes as he gave it gas.
 By the time he returned the car to the road, headed south now, one of the bushes had become lodged underneath the car and it began making noise.

 “What in the world is making that goddamn noise?”
 Thinking he might have knocked something loose when they slid off the road, Javernick slammed on the brakes and jumped out.
 Looking under the car, he saw the bush lodged in the suspension and was soon down on his hands and knees trying to pull it loose.